English Idioms (Sayings)Written by Scott Dreyer

 Meaning:very quiet or still

 Origin: Mice are small, quiet animals that secretly go about looking for food or hiding places.
 With cat, dogs, and owls about, a noisy mouse will quickly be a dead mouse!
-This is one of MANY animal similes in English, such as: sly as a fox, stubborn as a mule, wise as an owl.
+This is one of MANY animal similes in English, such as: sly as a fox, stubborn as a mule, wise as an owl, poor as a church mouse, etc.

 1. Quiet as a mouse, Maggie tried to slip back into her house after curfew, but her mom caught her.